Contents

 SDS Section 14: Transport Information (non-mandatory)

-Yet another non-mandatory section, this one lists guidance on classification information for shipping and transporting.
+This non-mandatory section lists guidance on classification information for shipping and transporting.

 • UN number (the four-figure identification number)